GuenterQuast/PhyPiDAQ/README.md

     simple example to read the digital accelerometer MMA8451
 - `examples/runOsci.py`
     run an oscilloscope display, configuration as specified in *.yaml* file (default is `PSOsci.yaml`)
+- `examples/GPIO-In-Out.py`
+    example to control  GPIO pins: generate square signal on output pin from variable voltage on input pin
 - `examples/poissonLED.py`
     generate a random signal following Poisson statistics on a GPIO pin
 - `examples/FreqGen.py`